awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 Capacity Reservations have the following possible states:
 + `active`—The capacity is available for use\.
 + `expired`—The Capacity Reservation expired automatically at the date and time specified in your reservation request\.
 The reserved capacity is no longer available for your use\.
-+ `cancelled`—The Capacity Reservation was manually canceled\.
++ `cancelled`—The Capacity Reservation was canceled\.
 The reserved capacity is no longer available for your use\.
 + `pending`—The Capacity Reservation request was successful but the capacity provisioning is still pending\.
 + `failed`—The Capacity Reservation request has failed\.
 A request can fail due to invalid request parameters, capacity constraints, or instance limit constraints\.
 You can view a failed request for 60 minutes\.